 This pilot study encompasses a mixed-method research design through surveys and 'deep dive' studies.
 The research approach will produce information essential for developing reliable estimates of food insecurity and economic impacts on women in three countries due to the pandemic.

-- Identifying and understanding the specific gendered impacts of COVID-19 response on food security and socio-economic outcomes for women across three countries.
+- Identified the specific gendered impacts of the COVID-19 response on food security and socio-economic outcomes for women across three countries.

-- Utilising the insights developed to outline opportunities and design approaches that will begin to mitigate the harm caused by the COVID-19 disruption at the individual, household and community level.
+- Outlined opportunities and design approaches to mitigate the harm caused by the COVID-19 disruption at the individual, household, and community levels.